jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## File Shared with Personal Email Address

 Missing The ability to add extra domains? unsure.
-The only other domains that appear here are the ones I have set as allowed for B2b External collaboration
+The only other domains that appear here are the ones I have set as allowed for B2b External collaboration and the default personal emails pictured.
+Note that there are plenty of other personal email addresses missing here such as proton, gmx, fedora, yandex.
+Good news is you can do [Auto Unsanction Web Mail](#auto-unsanction-web-mail) to at least stop half of the bleed.
+After you have discovered what users are personally using you can block them with Exchange transport rule or better yet [TenantAllowBlockList](https://learn.microsoft.com/en-us/defender-office-365/tenant-allow-block-list-email-spoof-configure) which has a higher priority than Exchange Transport Rule.
+This will cover you also for that Auto-forwarding scenario too.

 ![image](https://github.com/user-attachments/assets/d686266f-ed45-4fa1-b5e7-4ab7d891ac78)